moorepants/dissertation/davisbicycle.rst

    ground) and :math:`z` (pointing upwards, perpendicular to the ground) axis forces on both the left and right sides of the handlebar.
 Net torque about any vector in the fork plane of symmetry can be calculated from the applied forces.
-Figure 3d shows a single plot of steering torque with maximums around 7 Nm.
+Figure 3d in the paper shows a single plot of steering torque with maximums around 7 Nm.
 The stem extension torque (representing the torque from pushing down and up on the handlebars) reaches 15 Nm, which is about twice the maximum steer torque shown.
-The calibration details leads me to believe that the crosstalk from the all of the forces and moments on the handlebars gives a very low accuracy for the reported torques, probably in the :math:`\pm 1` to 3 Nm range.
+The calibration details lead me to believe that the crosstalk from the all of the forces and moments on the handlebars gives a very low accuracy for the reported torques, probably in the :math:`\pm 1` to 3 Nm range.
 :cite:`Jackson1998`
    They don't measure steer torque explicitly but attempt to predict the contributions to the torques acting on the front frame based on orientation,